 I’m a bit of a Catherine Moorland (from Jane Austen’s Northanger Abbey).
 I am always fancying that there’ll be a skeleton or an ancient treasure in locked drawers and old chests – and am constantly disappointed I generally find there!
 It was an old magazine the last time.

 I love nature, and happily for me, I have a wonderful garden packed with flowers and trees, (though as I’m writing this in winter they aren’t out now).
 My house is very messy, but it has a lot of books in it.
 I also have a shop on Etsy with my Mum – Our Tangled Garden.
-I’d love it if you’d take a look at it!

 About Copper Beech School